-To set the parking brake, step on the lever and release it into the long notch on the left.
+To set the parking brake for machines serial number 006000 and above, step on the lever and release it into the long notch on the left.
 To release the parking brake, step on the lever and release it into the short notch on the right.

-Always park on a level surface, stop the engine, and set the parking brake before leaving the machine unattended and before working on the machine.
+Always park on a level surface, stop the engine, and engage the parking brake before leaving the machine unattended and before working on the machine.